 Johns Hopkins University

 Johns Hopkins University (JHU) is a private research university in Baltimore, Maryland.
 Founded in 1876, JHU is considered the first research university in the United States.
 Over the course of several decades, the university has led all U.S. universities in annual research and development expenditures.
-Geothermal Technologies has licensed its RAD-EGSTM technology from JHU and continues to work with its faculty and alumni.
+Geothermal Technologies has licensed JHU’s geothermal technology and continues to work with its faculty and alumni.

 Founded in 1920, Helmerich & Payne (H&P) is the leading U.S. unconventional driller, with drilling experience spanning the globe.
 H&P currently owns and operates land rigs across North America, South America, the Middle East and Africa, and offshore rigs in the Gulf of Mexico.
 H&P continues to expand its drilling operations to meet the increasing demands of a complex and globalized industry, and in the process, has established itself as a true innovator and world-class leader.
 H&P Technologies drives the development of advanced technologies and directional drilling automation solutions, helping customers achieve greater reliability and well performance.
 H&P’s leading-edge technologies are pushing the limits of the oil & gas industry.